Soft20/Mini-Project-Web-Services/README.md

 ### Summary
 This project consist of a REST server written in TypeScript, and a client written in python.

 The client uses our own REST Web Service and an external SOAP Web Service.
-The client can request different calculation operations to both services, where both response with and answer.
+The client can request different calculation operations to both services, where both response with an answer.

-The REST Service also returns a list of all available urls as an attribute called `links`.
+The REST Service also returns a list of all available URLs as an attribute called `_links`.

-We selected Python and TypeScript to show the usage and integration between multiple programing languages.
+We selected Python and TypeScript to show the usage and integration between multiple programming languages.

 ### Business Case